Ashley Alexandra Dupré: February 2008 assignation with Spitzer

+Aftermath

-While Dupré remained in seclusion in the days after her role in the scandal became public, she became the subject of increasingly intense media coverage.
-The Village Voice called her "the most famous hooker in America", and the New York Post published an extensive photo shoot showing Dupré in provocative poses.
+Dupré remained in seclusion in the days after her role in the scandal became public, and became the subject of increasingly intense media coverage.
+The Village Voice called her "the most famous hooker in America".
 By March 18, Dupré's profile on MySpace had received over 9 million page views.
 Dupré was reportedly offered US$1 million by Hustler magazine to pose nude, and received offers from Penthouse magazine and Vivid Entertainment.

-It was not clear if Dupré would use her notoriety to gain modeling, interview, sit-com cameo, or reality television opportunities.
-According to Andy Greene, assistant editor at Rolling Stone magazine quoted in Advertising Age magazine, "If she was in the studio with a producer, her voice is not that much worse than Britney Spears'. … It's not inconceivable that she could have a song as good as the stuff on the charts. … It's a really tough road for her to have a music career because she's a prostitute. … She had sex with Gov. Spitzer, and that's fascinating to a lot of people.
-But people ultimately want to read her book or see her interviewed by Oprah or Barbara Walters.
-They don't want to listen to her third or fourth song."